supulpeiris/EN3150_Assignment_03/README.md

   Overfitting Gap:     0.0497

-Question 10: Optimizer Comparison
+Optimizer Comparison

 "The optimizer comparison revealed significant differences in performance:
 SGD and SGD+Momentum failed completely, achieving only 5.31% accuracy (essentially random guessing) and exhibiting NaN loss values indicating numerical instability due to exploding gradients.
 Adam optimizer performed substantially better, achieving 29.18% training accuracy and 24.21% validation accuracy with stable loss values.
 This demonstrates that Adam's adaptive learning rates are crucial for stable training of our CNN architecture on the Jute Pest dataset."

-Question 11: Momentum Parameter Impact
+Momentum Parameter Impact

 "The momentum parameter analysis showed that momentum alone cannot compensate for inappropriate learning rates.
 Both SGD (momentum=0) and SGD+Momentum (momentum=0.9) failed identically, indicating that the fundamental issue was the fixed learning rate being too high.
 Momentum's role is to accelerate convergence in the right direction, but it requires a properly tuned learning rate to be effective.
 When the learning rate is too high, momentum actually worsens the instability by amplifying gradient oscillations."

-Question 9: How do you select the learning rate?
+How do you select the learning rate?
 Comprehensive Answer with Experimental Evidence:
 "We employed a systematic, data-driven approach to learning rate selection through experimental evaluation of multiple learning rates, which revealed critical insights about our specific Jute Pest classification task."